Innovational Research Incentives Scheme Vici

 From 2012 onwards, all proposals must answer the question about knowledge utilisation.
 This criterion has a weighting of 20 percent.

 The assessment procedure of the 2017 Vici round aligns with NWO’s new organisational structure.
 The Vici competition will be assessed by five committees: four committees corresponding to the four new NWO domains and one committee for cross-domain applications.
-The five committees are: Social Sciences and Humanities (SSH), NWO-Science domain (ENW), Applied and Engineering Sciences (AES), Health Research and Development (ZonMW) and the cross-domain committee.
+The five committees are: Social Sciences and Humanities (SSH), NWO-Science domain (ENW), Applied and Engineering Sciences (TTW), Health Research and Development (ZonMW) and the cross-domain committee.

 Vici applications are assessed in a domain-wide competition: all applications from different disciplines within one domain will be compared in one competition.
 The domains use broad-based assessment committees of academics to advise on the merits and prioritisation of the applications.